Uhuh/tts-helper/README.md

 * [Amazon Polly](https://aws.amazon.com/polly/) - A pay as you use TTS service.
 Fairly cheap and has great response times.
 * [ElevenLabs](https://elevenlabs.io/) - Natural sounding voices to give the returned responses a lot more personality.
 Can be expensive!
 * [OpenAI](https://platform.openai.com/docs/overview) - Personalize a ChatGPT model to act as a fictional character for your stream!
-* [Azure Speech to Text](https://azure.microsoft.com/en-us/products/ai-services/speech-to-text) - A way for the streamer
+* [Azure Speech to Text](https://azure.microsoft.com/en-us/products/ai-services/speech-to-text) - A way for the streamer to communicate with their personalized OpenAI model with their voice!

 ## Recommended IDE Setup